Initial Teacher Education & Training

 The PTSA School Direct training model brings together all the necessary elements required for excellence in Initial Teacher Education and Training.
 Our combination of expert school based practitioners, Specialist Leaders of Education and University (HEI) partners bring teacher education pedagogy and up to date research within a school based setting.
 We nurture our talent and provide the essential classroom experiences that allow you to put theory into practice as you develop into an outstanding practitioner

-The PTSA alliance comprises of 16 secondary schools from PLT (Plymouth Learning Trust), 67 primary schools linked by PAPH (Plymouth Association of Primary Heads) and 8 SHAP schools (Specials Heads Association of Plymouth) – all fall under the collective umbrella of PTSA.
+The PTSA alliance comprises of 16 secondary schools from PLT (Plymouth Learning Trust), 67 primary schools linked by PLP (Plymouth Learning Partnership) and 8 SHAP schools (Specials Heads Association of Plymouth) – all fall under the collective umbrella of PTSA.

 Schools in the alliance are usually all centred in or around the Plymouth area.